ncandio/ncandio/README.md

 ## 🌱 I'm currently working on...

-I'm actively developing side projects and prototypes covering:
+I'm actively developing side projects and prototypes, mostly for fun in C++ and Python.
+My interests are focused on SWE practices and autonomous driving embedded technologies in Linux.

-- **CloudNative-Toolkit**: A collection of containerized microservices for cloud deployment automation using Python and Kubernetes
-- **DataParallel-Framework**: Implementation of parallel computing patterns using DASK and Python for big data processing
-- **CPP-DesignPatterns**: Modern C++17/20 implementations of common design patterns with performance benchmarks
-- **Monitoring-as-Code**: Infrastructure-as-Code templates for setting up comprehensive monitoring solutions

-Check out my repositories below to see these projects and other experiments in cloud infrastructure, data engineering, and software design!
+Check out my repositories below to see these projects and other experiments in cloud infrastructure, data engineering, and software design.

 ## 💬 Let's Connect!